Categorification via blocks of modular representations for sl(n): Introduction

-A more precise statement is given in Section~\ref{subsec:const_state}.
-Our categorification is of particular interest in the case where $p$ is small; the classes of the irreducible modules give a basis in $(\mathbb{C}^2)^{\otimes n}$, which we dub the ``$p$-canonical weight basis'' (see Section~\ref{p-canonical}).
-This is inspired by the $p$-canonical bases introduced by Jensen and Williamson (see \cite{williamson}); a different notion of $p$-canonical bases were studied by Grojnowski in \cite{groj}.
-The $n=2$ case gives an interesting example of a categorification of $\mathfrak{sl}_2$ acting on $\mathbb{C}^2 \otimes \mathbb{C}^2$ that differs from the one given by \cite{bfk} (see Section~\ref{n=2}).

-Our second result is that, when $p \gg 0$, this categorification admits a graded lift, which is equivalent to one constructed by Cautis, Kamnitzer, and Licata in \cite{ckl}; see Section~\ref{statementB} for more details.
+The second main result of the present paper is on a graded lift of the categorification from Theorem~\ref{ThmIntA}, which is equivalent to one constructed by Cautis, Kamnitzer, and Licata \cite{ckl}; see Section~\ref{statementB} for more details.
 When working in the graded setting, following Rouquier \cite{Rou}, the analogous notion categorifying an action of the quantum group $U_q(\mathfrak{sl}_2)$ is that of a ``strong categorical $\mathfrak{sl}_2$-action'', recalled in Section~\ref{subsec:sl2} (see also \cite[\S~2.1]{ckl}).
-In the construction from \cite{ckl}, the category $\calC_{-n+2r}$ is taken to be the derived category of $\mathbb{G}_m$-equivariant coherent sheaves on $T^* \textbf{Gr}(r,n)$ (here $\textbf{Gr}(r,n)$ is the Grassmannian of $r$-dimensional vector spaces in $\textbf{k}^n$, and $\mathbb{G}_m$ is the multiplicative group).
+In the construction of Cautis, Kamnitzer, and Licata \cite{ckl}, the category $\calC_{-n+2r}$ is taken to be the derived category of $\Gm$-equivariant coherent sheaves on $T^* \Gr(r,n)$ (here $\Gr(r,n)$ is the Grassmannian of $r$-dimensional vector spaces in $\textbf{k}^n$, and $\Gm$ is the multiplicative group).
 The functors that are denoted by $\textbf{E}(-n+2r+1)$ and $\textbf{F}(-n+2r+1)$ are given by certain pull-push maps using an intermediary space.
 They show that this fits into their framework of ``geometric categorical $\mathfrak{sl}_2$-actions'', and consequently deduce that this is a strong $\mathfrak{sl}_2$-categorification.
-Upon taking Grothendieck groups, one obtains the $U_q(\mathfrak{sl}_2)$-representation $V=(\bbC^2)^{\otimes n}$, where $\bbC^2$ is endowed with the standard representation of $U_q(\mathfrak{sl}_2)$.
+Upon taking Grothendieck groups, one obtains the $U_q(\mathfrak{sl}_2)$-representation $V^{\otimes n}$, where $V$ is the standard representation of $U_q(\mathfrak{sl}_2)$.